A compact relocation format for ELF

 Decoding ULEB128/SLEB128 would necessitate more work in the dynamic loader.

-Stefan O'Rear has a [PATCH] ldso: DT_CREL compact relocation support patch for musl.
+I have a much patch for the DT_CREL support.
 In an x86-64 -O2 build, CREL support linked with -z pack-relative-relocs -z crel increases the size of libc.so by just 200 bytes (0.0256%) compared to a non-CREL build with -z pack-relative-relocs.

 Linker notes